GluuFederation/docs-clustermgr-prod/3.1.4/source/deploy/index.md

 ## Cache

 !!!
 Note
-    This step can be skipped if you're using a redis-cluster configuration.
+    This step can be skipped if you're using a Redis cluster configuration.

 ![Cache Management](../img/Cluster_Manager-13.png)